MasterKale/my-homepage/resume/Matthew Miller - Resume.md

 **Lead Full Stack Developer**, STS Innovation, Inc. <span class="right-float">07/2014 - 05/2016</span>

 <p class="left-pad">Developed and maintained a highly focused, low-cost SaaS web app for shift management using Django Rest Framework and AngularJS.
-Worked directly with clients to gather specifications for upcoming projects.
 Managed project requirements and timelines and maintained regular contact with clients.
-Established and managed coding and deployment standards to ensure consistency across Debian-based hosting environments.
 Provided Japanese/English bilingual application development support to colleagues in Japan.</p>

 ---------
 <p class="print-show spacer">&nbsp;<br><br><br></p>
 #### Projects

-**Tangerine**, Banking Portal (DHAP Digital, Inc.) <span class="right-float">https://www.tangerine.ca</span>

-<p class="left-pad">Helped architect and lead development of an enterprise-grade, multi-lingual AngularJS 1.5 single-page application now in production for online Canadian bank Tangerine.
-Created several high-level components and services, including "flow" service for declaring and orchestrating step-by-step banking-related processes.
-Also created sections responsible for: displaying user's list of accounts; transferring money between user's accounts; new user enrollment; and for verifying user identity via knowledge-based authentication.</p>
+**DV Mentors 2019**, BCG Digital Ventures

+<p class="left-pad">Participated as a mentor in an annual mentoring partnership between BCG Digital Ventures and Bright Star Schools, sponsored this year by the LA Kings.
+Worked with my mentee for five months to utilize DV's methodology to help them imagine, develop, and pitch their own idea to "improve your community with technology".</p>

 **Goon Discord Network**, Discord Server Directory <span class="right-float">https://goondiscordnetwork.com</span>

-<p class="left-pad">Architected and maintain a Python-powered Discord bot "service" that assists with discoverability of nearly 100 affiliated Discord servers.
-The Django-powered homepage displays a live, searchable list of enrolled servers.
-The bot also handles forum membership authentication to enable server administrators to create "members only" servers.
-Automatic privilege elevation across enrolled servers offers streamlined UX to users joining multiple servers.</p>

-**GoonAuth2**, Authentication REST API <span class="right-float">https://github.com/MasterKale/GoonAuth2</span>

-<p class="left-pad">A simple Falcon- and Redis-powered REST API service that can be used to verify membership in the Something Awful internet forum.</p>

-**gSho**, Japanese Dictionary for Android <span class="right-float">http://gshoapp.com</span>

-<p class="left-pad">One of the first Android J/E dictionary apps to feature layouts optimized for both phones and tablets, as well as a host of other useful features.
-Since launch the app has maintained an average install base of over 600 users, and has grossed over $100 in IAP revenue.</p>
+<p class="left-pad">Created a directory of over 100 SA-affiliated Discord servers with accompanying Discord bot.
+Discord server administrators can enroll their servers in the directory to make it easy for people to find theme-specific servers populated with other forum members.
+The bot has enabled over 13,000 forum members to verify forum membership in one GDN-enrolled Discord server, then automatically receive elevated access permissions in other GDN-enrolled servers.
+This allows administrators to maintain "members-only" servers in which the majority of participating members are SA forum members.</p>

+**SimpleWebauthn** <span class="right-float">https://simplewebauthn.dev/</span>

+<p class="left-pad">Authored and maintain a collection of TypeScript-first libraries for simpler WebAuthn integration in both modern browsers and Node.
+Enables server administrators to easily add secure "passwordless" login capabilities for cryptographic hardware-backed access control.</p>

 ---------
 #### Education